 I still remember everyone being very paranoid about any noise that was made while videotaping a subject.
 There couldn’t be any rude comments about the person that was being videotaped (to be clear I never did that but heard embarrassing stories of those who did), there was no more passing gas while videotaping and investigators would be careful not to talk on the phone while working.

 Laws are different throughout the United States in regards to there being one or two party consent when it comes to recording audio (in case you happen to record the individual’s conversation).

 Even though I remove all the audio from my videos I am sure to keep the original videos with audio in case someone needs the raw footage.
-Currently there are not video cameras that record with a time stamp embedded into the video so the time stamp is typically embedded in post production of the video which takes away from the footage being raw and technically original.
+Currently, there are no video cameras that record with a time stamp embedded in the video so the time stamp is typically embedded in post-production of the video which takes away from the footage being raw and technically original.